Vdievbiere/Understanding-Terraform-The-Hard-Way/README.md

 - You will learn in detail about Terrafrom State, Local and Remote Backends.
 - You will learn and implement all Terraform Provisioners
 - You will learn and implement Terraform Modules with 2 types (Public Modules and Local Modules)
+- Build a continous intergretion pipeline using Jenkins to pull, plan and deploy your code.
+- perform migration of database from one `AWS ACCOUNT` to `ANOTHER ACCOUNT` using Terraform

 ## Are there any course requirements or prerequisites?